jbreeden/mruby-apr/spec.md

     + Connects the returned IO-like object to child's stdout for mode "w"
     + Connects the returned IO-like object to child's stdin & stdout for mode "r+"
     + Sends EOF when the output pipe is closed
-    + [PENDING] Yeilds the IO like object instead of returning it if a block is provided
+    + Yeilds the IO like object instead of returning it if a block is provided
+    + Closes the IO object after yielding to a block
     + [PENDING] Handles \r\n & \n line endings in text mode

   - IO.pipe
     + [PENDING] Both pipes are closed & freed after each is garbage collected

-  SUCCESS [0/9 tests failed]
+  SUCCESS [0/10 tests failed]

 Ruby API: Kernel
 ----------------